miseEnPlace-i/lapr2/docs/SprintB/US11/US11_GetEmployeesListByRole.md

 # 7. Observations

-Platform and Organization classes are getting too many responsibilities due to IE pattern and, therefore, they are becoming huge and harder to maintain.
+Company class is getting too many responsibilities due to IE pattern and, therefore, is becoming huge and harder to maintain.

 Is there any way to avoid this to happen?